 “Prevailing Wage Act” means the Illinois Prevailing Wage Act, 820 ILCS 130.

-“Price Adder” means, with respect to a Designated System that is a Community Renewable Energy Generation Project, a pricing component added to the Contract Price pursuant to Section 2.6(a) if Seller has achieved the applicable Community Solar Subscription Mix based on terms established under the ABP.
-For avoidance of doubt, Price Adders are applicable only to a Designated System that is a Community Renewable Energy Generation Project and there are no Price Adders applicable to a Designated System that is a Distributed Renewable Energy Generation Device.
+“Community Solar Price Adder” means, with respect to a Designated System that is a Community Renewable Energy Generation Project, a pricing component added to the Contract Price pursuant to Section 2.6(a) if Seller has achieved the applicable Community Solar Subscription Mix based on terms established under the ABP.
+For avoidance of doubt, Community Solar Price Adders are applicable only to a Designated System that is a Community Renewable Energy Generation Project and there are no Community Solar Price Adders applicable to a Designated System that is a Distributed Renewable Energy Generation Device.

 “Product” means the RECs to be Delivered in a particular Transaction, which shall include all Environmental Attributes.